kugelrund/Speed-Academy/docs/vrgi.md

 So with these conditions, there are a few ways to avoid `PM_GetLandingAnim` being called and thereby avoiding VRGI:

 * By crouching while landing, the player can make `pm->cmd.upmove < 0`.
 This is known as **Crouch Boost**.
 * When landing with the right height difference between jump-off and landing position, the player can make `delta <= 10` and `forceLanding == false`.
 This is known as **Elevation Boost**.
-Note that the player cannot be holding the backwards key while landing in this case either.
+Note that for this case the backwards key is not allowed to have been pressed when the jump was initiated either.
 * TODO: **Velocity Boost**

 Otherwise, `PM_GetLandingAnim` is called and the only way to still avoid VRGI is to land while being in one of the special non-VRGI animations like with the **Spin Glitch**, as described before.